 Yet archaeologists have turned up scant evidence of the gardens.
 It’s unclear where they were located or whether they ever existed at all.

-Some researchers have uncovered evidence that suggests the hanging gardens existed, but not in Babylon—they may have actually been located in the city of Nineveh.
+Some researchers have uncovered evidence that suggests the hanging gardens existed, but not in Babylon—they may have actually been located in the city of Nineveh in upper Mesopotamia.

-The main entrance to the inner city was called the Ishtar Gate.
+The main entrance to the inner city of Babylon was called the Ishtar Gate.
 The portal was decorated with bright blue glazed bricks adorned with pictures of bulls, dragons and lions.

 The Ishtar Gate gave way to the city’s great Processional Way, a half-mile decorated corridor used in religious ritual to celebrate the New Year.
 In ancient Babylon, the new year started with the spring equinox and marked the beginning of the agricultural season.